There are two different methods that you can use to access your computer at the University of Otago* from off-campus:

 - Need to make frequent changes to other settings on your computer (e.g. editing a shared folder)

-- you need to use software that is only installed on your office computer due to cost or licensing terms
+- Need to use software that is only installed on your office computer due to cost or licensing terms

-- you want to avoid having multiple copies of files that you are working on
+- Want to avoid having multiple copies of files that you are working on

 If you use Windows on your office computer, ITS recommends that you use Remote Desktop (installed with Windows) and the University of Otago VPN Service to access your desktop remotely from off-campus.
 VPN can be used to connect directly to on-campus-only services, such as: